Austronesian peoples: Ships and sailing

 Early researchers like Heine-Geldern (1932) and Hornell (1943) once believed that catamarans evolved from outrigger canoes, but modern authors specializing in Austronesian cultures, like Doran (1981) and Mahdi (1988), now believe it to be the opposite.

 Two canoes bound together developed directly from minimal raft technologies of two logs tied together.
 Over time, the double-hulled canoe form developed into the asymmetric double canoe, where one hull is smaller than the other.
 Eventually the smaller hull became the prototype outrigger, giving way to the single outrigger canoe, then to the reversible single outrigger canoe.
 Finally, the single outrigger types developed into the double outrigger canoe (or trimarans).

 This would also explain why older Austronesian populations in Island Southeast Asia tend to favor double outrigger canoes, as it keeps the boats stable when tacking.
 However, there are small regions where catamarans and single-outrigger canoes are still used.
-In contrast, more distant outlying descendant populations in Micronesia, Polynesia, Madagascar, and the Comoros retained the double-hull and the single-outrigger canoe types, but the technology for double outriggers never reached them (although it exists in western Melanesia).
+In contrast, more distant outlying descendant populations in Micronesia, Polynesia and Madagascar retained the double-hull and the single-outrigger canoe types, but the technology for double outriggers never reached them (although it exists in western Melanesia).
 To deal with the problem of the boat's instability when the outrigger faces leeward when tacking, they instead developed the shunting technique in sailing, in conjunction with reversible single-outriggers.

 The simplest form of all ancestral Austronesian boats had five parts.
 The bottom consisted of a single piece of hollowed-out log.
 At the sides were two planks, and two horseshoe-shaped wood pieces formed the prow and stern.
 These were fitted tightly together edge-to-edge, with dowels inserted into holes in between, and then lashed to each other with ropes (made from rattan or fiber) wrapped around protruding lugs on the planks.
 This characteristic and ancient Austronesian boatbuilding practice is known as the "lashed-lug" technique.
 They were commonly caulked with pastes made from various plants as well as tapa bark and fibers that would expand when wet, further tightening joints and making the hull watertight.
 They formed the shell of the boat, which was then reinforced by horizontal ribs.
 Shipwrecks of Austronesian ships can be identified from this construction as well as the absence of metal nails.
 Austronesian ships traditionally had no central rudders but were instead steered using an oar on one side.

 Typical Austronesian ship designs, left to right (also see Austronesian vessels):